 When I was a kid, I used to watch television and read comics for fun.
 Yes, there were retro games (like Super Mario and Contra, etc), though that came much later.

 But things have changed now.
-Thanks to the technological advancement, the younger generation have a lot of cool stuff to play with.
+Thanks to technological advancement, the younger generation has a lot of cool stuff to play with.
 And it’s not just about playing, they also learn from it.
 So, here is a list of some of the best educational apps. (video demo)

-Note: Since these kids apps can not be monetized with ads, chances are many good apps are either paid or comes with in-app purchases.
-So if you are looking for some quality games for your child, be prepare to spend some cash.
+Note: Since these kids apps cannot be monetized with ads, chances are many good apps are either paid or comes with in-app purchases.
+So if you are looking for some quality games for your child, be prepared to spend some cash.

 That being said, let’s get started

 Description: This is a special version of YouTube made especially for kids.
 The app is free (supports pre-roll video ads) and host — kids related tv shows, cartoons, educational videos, etc.

 Suitable for: Age 2-13 years old

 The good: There are three things, I like about the app.

 One is the quantity.
 There are thousands of videos for children of any age or taste.
 Kids can spend months using this app and never get bored.